Mediterranean baked zucchini stuffed with ricotta cheese. A tasty vegetarian main meal or side dish with tips to avoid them going soggy.

 These steps are so easy but make all the difference to the final dish.

-What Kind of Breadcrumbs are Best?
+What Kind of Breadcrumbs are Best to Stuff Courgettes?

-I like to use a couple of slices (@ 50g each) of wholegrain bread then blitz in a processor (or stick blender) to breadcrumbs.
+Use a couple of slices (@ 50g each) of wholegrain bread then blitz in a processor (or stick blender) to breadcrumbs.

-How to Serve Stuffed Zucchini Boats
+How to Serve Stuffed Courgettes

 Just before serving, add freshly chopped parsley (or more mint) and add a few toasted pepitas or pumpkin seeds (graines de courges).